 Divide the mixture between 18 cupcake liners, about 1 ½ tablespoon per liner (I like to use a 1 ½ tablespoon ice cream scoop for even distribution).
 Press the mixture down and pre-bake for 5 minutes.

-How to make Gluten-Free Mini Cheesecakes filling
+How to make Mini Cheesecakes filling

 While the crust is baking, we can work on the filling.
 I would like to make a note here that all ingredients should be room temperature, so they will incorporate better.